 Main Pull-Up Variations:

-Pick one variation of the big four to design four different workouts.
+Pick one variation of the first four to design four different workouts.

-You will then select a pull variation that will also be done on 1-2 of those workouts.
+You will then select a pull-up variation that will also be done on 1-2 of those workouts.

 If you cannot perform any of these primary exercises, then I will show you how to make some modifications.
 More on that below.

 Okay, so now you have your main exercises selected.
 Let’s go over the secondary exercises to include in your workout.